Who we are

 At any time you may request that we delete or correct your personal information.
 If you wish to correct any information on you held by Camera Obscura and World of Illusions, simply contact firstname.lastname@example.org .

 We regularly review our privacy notice, and may make changes time to time.
 Any changes made will be posted to this page, and will apply from the time we post them.
-This privacy notice was last changed on 6 March 2020.
+This privacy notice was last updated on 23 June 2021.

 How to contact us

 - or write to us at Camera Obscura and World of Illusions, Castlehill, Edinburgh, EH1 2ND

 If you are not satisfied with the response you receive from us or how we handle your personal information, then you may wish to contact the Information Commissioner’s Office via https://ico.org.uk/